Get 'consent to let'

-If you're currently a borrower with one of these lenders, your mortgage payments should be much cheaper than if you were a professional landlord.
+So your mortgage payments should be much cheaper in the short term than if you were a professional landlord.
 And you won't need to prove the rent can meet the mortgage payments, as you would with a buy-to-let mortgage.

 To avoid this risk, you may be tempted not to tell your lender you are renting out the property.

-None of the lenders we spoke to (including Halifax) actually claimed they would do this - and certainly it would be difficult for a lender to know whether or not you are living in the property -- but the fact remains, it is illegal not to inform your lender.
+Granted it certainly would be difficult for a lender to know whether or not you are living in the property — but the fact remains, it is illegal not to inform your lender.

 How do you work out 'the gain'?
 This is extremely complicated, but here's a simplified explanation: